MariusKras/DemographicsFromFaces/README.md

 Facial attribute prediction has applications in various fields:

-- Market Research & Analytics – Providing anonymous demographic insights in retail environments to help businesses refine marketing.
+- Market Research & Analytics – Providing demographic insights in retail environments to help businesses refine marketing.
+This means showing targeted advertisements.
-- Human-Computer Interaction – Adjusting user interfaces dynamically based on estimated age and gender for personalized experiences.
+- Human-Computer Interaction – Adjusting user interfaces dynamically based for personalized experiences.
 - Healthcare & Demographics – Estimating missing demographic data for epidemiological studies or public health research.

 The main objective of the project is: